armijnhemel/devicecode/doc/tui.md

 ![Screenshot of the tree with one device selected](tui-device-selected.png)

+Some devices have extra icons next to the name.
+These indicate special functionality, or characteristics of the device.
+This extra visual indication allows a user to quickly navigate to devices of interest.
+Currently the following extra icons are used:

+* telephone - this indicates that the device is either a (VoIP) phone, (analog) phone gateway or has VoIP functionality

 ## Filtering

 The trees with devices can be searched using a special filtering language